Preheat the oven to 425?F.

-Line 2 large baking sheets with aluminum foil, and lightly grease with olive oil.
-Lay the eggplant, zucchini and squash slices in a flat layer, slightly overlapping.
+Line 2 large baking sheets with aluminum foil and lightly grease with olive oil.
+Arrange some of the eggplant, zucchini, and yellow squash slices in a single layer on the sheets, slightly overlapping them.
 Brush with olive oil and lightly season with salt and pepper.
-Bake in the oven until soft and just golden around the edges, about 8 to 10 minutes.
+Bake until soft and just golden around the edges, 8 to 10 minutes.
 Remove from the oven and transfer to a plate to cool.
 Repeat with the remaining vegetable slices.

-In a 6-cup terrine (12 x 3 x 3-inches), arrange the eggplant slices across the bottom and over the sides, overlapping the slices to completely cover the terrine.
-Top with slices of red pepper, zucchini, squash, spinach and yellow pepper.
-Crumble a layer of the goat cheese mixture on top of the yellow pepper, and repeat layering with the remaining vegetable slices.
-Wrap the overhanging eggplant over the bottom of the terrine.
+In a 6-cup terrine (12 x 3 x 3 inches), arrange the eggplant slices crosswise over the bottom and up the sides, overlapping the slices to completely cover the terrine.
+The ends of the slices should overhang the sides of the terrine.
+Top the eggplant with thin layers of red bell pepper, zucchini, yellow squash, spinach, and yellow bell pepper.
+Crumble a layer of the goat cheese mixture on top of the yellow bell pepper, and repeat the layering with the remaining vegetable slices.
+Bring the overhanging eggplant slices up over the terrine.
 Wrap the terrine loosely in plastic wrap.
-Top with an equal sized terrine, or a piece of cardboard wrapped in aluminum foil.
-Place a brick on top of the terrine and refrigerate at least 8 hours and up to 24 hours.
+Top with an equal-size terrine or a piece of cardboard wrapped in aluminum foil.
+Place a brick or heavy pot on top of the terrine and refrigerate for at least 8 hours or for up to 24 hours.

-Remove from the refrigerator.
+Remove the terrine from the refrigerator.
 Remove the weight and unwrap.
-Slice with a very sharp knife and serve 1 large or 2 thin slices per person with the Sun-Dried Tomato Sauce and toasted croutons.
+Slice with a very sharp knife and serve 1 thick or 2 thin slices per person with Sun-Dried Tomato Sauce and toasted croutons.

-Yield: One terrine, between 8 and 12 appetizer servings
+Makes 1 terrine, 8 to 12 appetizer servings